Love Leeds Parks Seeks Trustees

 The Board will need a Secretary/Administrator, along with a diverse team of Trustees, demonstrating a range of knowledge and skills.

 In terms of personal qualities, we are seeking approachable, confident, active individuals who are well-organised and willing to commit an average of one day per month to help the charity to grow.

 For more information about the role of a trustee, see www.gov.uk/guidance/charity-trustee-whats-involved

 What will you be doing and what skills do you need?

 Ideally, you should have experience of being a trustee, or a non-executive or senior manager.
 There will be some strategic planning to be done, with decisions made collectively by the Board, so proven team-working skills will be essential.
 Experience of working with communities, networking and a willingness to develop relationships to help to secure funding from private individuals, trusts and companies will also be important.

 An expression of interest will be required (no more than 2xA4 pages) along with a copy of your CV.
-Applications should be emailed to email@example.com by 5pm on the 16th April.
+Applications should be emailed to email@example.com by 5pm on 30th January 2023.